andikatjacobdennis/UML/README.md

 1. Fork this repository.
 2. Make your changes or add new `.puml` files.
 3. Submit a pull request with a description of the update.

----

-This updated README includes a new diagram for the microservice architecture, showcasing a comprehensive deployment to Azure's Service Fabric and integration with several Azure services.
-Let me know if you need further adjustments!